-Bioimpedence Analysis (BIA) was originally developed for monitoring patients well-being – as determined by body composition – in hospitals.
-The assessment is made via leads that are applied to your hands and feet – similar to the way an ECG is taken.
+Body composition analysis (sometimes called Bioimpedence Analysis (BIA)) was originally developed for monitoring patients well-being – as determined by body composition – in hospitals.
+The assessment is made via measuring conductivity via leads that are applied to your hands and feet – similar to the way an ECG is taken.
 The data obtained gives valuable insight into aspects of your health such as how much fat and muscle you have in your body.
 Changes over time can also be assessed.

-People who may benefit from a BIA assessment include those who want to:
+People who may benefit from a body composition analysis include those who want to:

 - Manage their weight more effectively.